About the Lugano Summer School

 The Lugano Summer School places health, disease, and health systems thinking under one common framework of coherent concepts and practical implications.
 The education obtained and networks created serve as an opportunity to reduce and prevent the gap between public health theory and practice.

-The Lugano Summer School is jointly organized by SSPH+, the Institute of Economics (IdEP) at USI Lugano, and the Swiss Tropical and Public Health Institute (Swiss TPH) in Basel.
+The Lugano Summer School is jointly organized by SSPH+, the Università della Svizzera italniana (USI) in Lugano, and the Swiss Tropical and Public Health Institute (Swiss TPH) in Basel.

 The support of the Swiss Agency for Development and Cooperation (SDC) is key, enabling professionals from Eastern Europe and other emerging and transition economies to participate and share their knowledge and skills required to manage health systems and health service.
 Approximately 40 competitively awarded scholarships are provided to participants by SDC each year.